pingcap/tidb-insight/README.md

 The `collector` is a simple binary tool that collects various infomation of the server, including system infomation, TiDB/TiKV/PD versions, etc.

-The output of collector is a JSON to stdout.
+The output of `collector` is a JSON to stdout.

 ## Scripts

-The scripts to call other tools (e.g., collector) and organize their results.
+WIP: The scripts to call other tools (e.g., collector) and organize their results.

 ## Insight